 Key Findings

-Using publicly available data from the National Practitioner Data Bank (NPDB), U.S. Treasury Judgment Fund, NYC Comptroller, and five other government sources, we compiled and analyzed every available settlement and judgment record — 759,178 in total, representing $204.9B in payouts.
+Using publicly available data from the National Practitioner Data Bank (NPDB), U.S. Treasury Judgment Fund, NYC Comptroller, and 11 other public sources, we compiled 3,824,813 settlement, claim, and enforcement records — representing $209.0B in tracked payouts and penalties.

 - Average medical malpractice payments have risen 114% since 2000 — from $213,801 in 2000 to $457,362 in 2025, even as case volume dropped 40%.
 Fewer cases are filed, but the ones that settle are worth dramatically more.